 Language instruction prepares students to use foreign language in everyday life as well as in academic settings.
 Excellence in speaking, listening, reading and writing is expected at every level of instruction which takes place in the target language through a variety of teaching methods and resources, including culturally-integrated course material and appropriate technologies.

 The Department’s goal is to promote an understanding of Spanish and Portuguese-speaking communities through the study of language and literature and to encourage students to expand their knowledge through study abroad.
-The critical and interpretive skills students acquire derive from textual analysis which allows them to explore Luso-Hispanic societies in informed ways.
+The critical and interpretive skills students acquire derive from textual analysis which allow them to explore Luso-Hispanic societies in informed ways.
 These academic and community based experiences in cross-cultural interaction are meant to lead to a better understanding of the individual’s role within the global community.